KidkArolis/jetpack/docs/01-configuration-options.md

   // or with options:
   // hot: { quiet: true },  // silence HMR logs in browser console

+  build: {
+    // build output path relative to the project root
+    outDir: 'dist',

     // source maps for js and css
     // true by default in development, off by default in production
     sourceMaps: true,

     // to turn off minification in production for any reason
     minify: false,

     // set to `true` to enable retries on chunk loads (5 attempts, exponential backoff)
-  chunkLoadRetry: false,
+    chunkLoadRetry: false
+  },

   // build-time constants injected with rspack.DefinePlugin
   define: {